bart-kroon/TM1/README.md

 ### Decode from Encoder result (best reference)

 There must be a folder with your encoding results.
 In your encoder config file (e.g. [ctc_config/best_reference/TMIV_R17_SA_p01.json](/ctc_config/best_reference/TMIV_R17_SA_p01.json)), adjust the `Path`s and `PathFmt`s to point to the correct directories and filter the correct file format.
 Make sure to set `OutputCameraName` to `viewport` and parameter `PoseTracepath` to where your pose trace is.
+You can adjust other decoder parameters as you wish; the given ones provide the anchor.

 If you want to render to a camera, set `OutputCameraName` to the corresponding camera name.
+In that case, you also need to provide `SourceCameraParameters`

 ### Decode from multiplexed stream